-▼ Stream 2

-Connected to the ne streaming server

 Enabled:

 Stream Type: MP3

 Bit Rate: 128 Kbit/s

 Server(Required) : shoutcast.example.com

 Port(Required): 8000

 Service Type: SHOUTcast

+Channels: 2 - Stereo

-- + Additional Option s
+- + Additional Options

 Stream URL: http://shoutcast.example.com:8000/

 Any connection problems between Liquidsoap and lcecast or SHOUT cast are shown on the Stream Settings page.
 For example, if you enter the wrong password, you will see an Authentication Required error message.
 To fix this, enter the correct password in the Additional Options box, and click the Save button.
+If the streaming server is down for any reason, or you have entered an incorrect Server name or Port number, you will see the message Can not connect to the streaming server.